heysaladin/farooqa-creative/public/engine/pages_blog/adin-for-gojek.md

 ## [Go Tour](https://farooq-agent.web.app/stories/?type=pages_work&content=go-tour)

-Solusi untuk service tour guide yang akan mengantarmu dan menemanimu kemana pun kamu pergi.
+The solution for a tour guide service that will take you and accompany you wherever you go.

 ![Go Tour](https://farooq-agent.web.app/assets/images/works/large/go-tour.jpg)

-Itu adalah explorasi saya terkait Gojek, memang semuanya masih dalam proses research namun diharapkan dapat memberi gambaran tentang ketertarikan saya terhadap Gojek.
+That is my exploration related to Gojek, indeed everything is still in the process of research but hopefully it can give an idea of my interest in Gojek.

-## *Terima kasih :)*
+## *Thank you :)*